GUIDANCE FOR REOPENING YOUR BUSINESS

 - Only allowing 10 people or less in one room.

-- Regular cleaning with cleaning products recommended by the CDC.
+- Regular cleaning with cleaning products recommended by the EPA.

 - Place signs informing customers or clients about recommended Social Distancing, which is ideally 6 feet apart.